datocms/plugins/conditional-fields/README.md

 # DatoCMS Conditional fields plugin

 A really simple plugin that show/hides fields when you toggle a checkbox boolean field.
+Check the "invert" option if you want the plugin to act in the opposite way, ie. show slave fields when master boolean is false

 ## Configuration